 Meet the Board

 The Board of Directors are local Co-Owners who volunteer their time to the co-op.
 The Board meets bi-monthly & acts on the community’s behalf to bring the cooperative vision to life.
-We are currently in transition after our very first elections in February 2022 where the Co-Owners of the co-op voted for the incoming Board of Directors.
+Applications for the 2023 Board of Directors Election are now open.
+All applications are due by January 22, 2023, at 11:59 PM CT to be considered a candidate.
+All Co-Owners vote for the incoming Board of Directors.

 Ellery is an environmental attorney and owner of a small farm in Whites Creek.

 Ellery helped found the Nashville Food Co-op because she believes in supporting local businesses to better our community.
 She believes that if we want a resilient and sustainable food system, we have to vote with our dollar.

 William is a finance, strategy, and transaction advisor for privately held businesses and assets.
 He is also a recovering CPA.

 William joined the Nashville Food Co-op because he believes in equal opportunity to healthy food options, the importance of sustainable agriculture practices, and the generational implications of supporting Nashville’s underserved, all for the benefit of our future.
 He supports the initiatives that further the vision of the Co-op: strengthening our communities and building upon our local farmers.